HMS-Core/hms-analytics-demo-javascript/README.md

 ## Installation
 1. Use VS Code to open the decompressed project
 2. Switch to the right demo directory, use the command `npm install` to install the dependencies.
+3. After the configuration is complete, run `npm run dev` to start the demo project.

 ## Configuration